oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 release (within bounds defined by the Issuer).
 This format is therefore perfectly suitable for Verifiable Credentials.

-SD-JWT itself does not define the claims that must be used within the payload of the token or their semantics.
+SD-JWT itself does not define the claims that must be used within the payload or their semantics.
 This specification therefore defines how Verifiable Credentials can be expressed using SD-JWT.

 JWTs are used to protect the integrity of JSON payloads, which